 Teachers are advised to clearly communicate to their students the purpose of their visit to the Gallery, including any specific links to their studies at school.
 We also recommend exploring the NGV website for information and images of works they may see as well as details of current and upcoming exhibitions.

-You can also explore our range of free education resources here.
+Explore our range of free education resources.

-If you have any other questions or queries please contact our bookings office here
+If you have any other questions or queries please contact our bookings office

 We also recommend you sign up for our education e-news